 21. Save for retirement

-Probably one of the best personal finance tips out there is to start saving for retirement as soon as you are able.
-If your employer offers a match, take it—it's free money.
-Having a long-term plan for retirement savings will ensure you actually live out the life you dream of having in retirement.
+Probably one of the best personal finance tips out there is to start your retirement savings as soon as you are able.
+If your employer offers a match, take it—it’s free money.
+Having a long-term plan for retirement savings will also ensure you actually live out the life you dream of having in retirement.

 22. Don’t wait to invest

-When it comes to investing, you don’t need to be a millionaire to get your foot in the door.
-Start small with what you have and leverage platforms like Acorns, Stash, and a fav of mine, Stockpile.
-You'll be surprised how quickly things add up.
+When discussing investing, you don’t have to be a millionaire to begin.
+Start small with what you have and leverage platforms like Acorns, and also Stash, and a fav of mine, Stockpile.
+You’ll be surprised how quickly things add up.

 23. Get the right insurance

-Be sure you have the right type and adequate amount of insurance in place: auto, health, disability life, home, renter's, pet, etc. Not having insurance or having inadequate insurance can derail your financial plans in the event that something unplanned happens.
+You need the right type and adequate amount of insurance in place: auto, health, disability, life, home, renter’s, pet, etc. Not having insurance or having inadequate insurance can mess up your financial plans in the event that something unplanned happens.

 24. Become accountable

 Accountability helps you stay on top of your goals.
-Find an accountability partner to keep you focused as you build wealth.
+Find an accountability partner to keep you focused as you build wealth, and also find creative savings methods.
 You are more likely to succeed when you put your goals out there.

 25. Create a money-savings chart

-Whether you are trying to save your first $1,000 or want to save for Christmas, these charts will help you attain your goal more easily.
+Whether you are trying to save your first $1,000 or want to have Christmas on a budget, these charts will help you attain your goal more easily.

 26. Try a money-savings challenge

-One of the most fun and creative ways to save money is participating in a money-savings challenge!
-A money-savings challenge is when you save a specific amount of money depending on the rules.
+One of the most fun and creative ways to save money is participating in a money saving challenge!
+A money-savings challenge is when you save a certain amount of money depending on what the rules are.

-For example, the 52-week savings challenge has you save a specific amount every week for 52 weeks.
-By the end of the challenge, you save $1378!
+For example, the 52 week money challenge has you save a specific amount every week for 52 weeks.
+When the challenge is over, you save $1378!
 Pick a challenge that excites you and that you can incorporate into your monthly budget.

 27. Automate your savings

-It's much too easy to forget to transfer over your weekly savings deposits.
-That's why automating your savings will ensure you are consistently saving money every week.
+It’s much too easy to forget to transfer over your weekly savings deposits.
+That’s why knowing how to automate your finances will ensure you are consistently saving money every week.

 You can set up a specific amount or even a percentage of your paycheck.
 Set up automatic transfers to bulk up your savings fast.